 Reporting to Behavioral Intervention Team:

 Anyone can report a concern about an individual.
-Faculty, staff, administrators, students and community members are encouraged to use the following links on the college website: https://davidsondavie-advocate.symplicity.com/public_report/index.php/pid124161? for code of conduct violations or for health, safety or other behavioral concerns.
+Faculty, staff, administrators, students and community members are encouraged to use the following links on the college website for code of conduct violations or for health, safety or other behavioral concerns.